abinit/abinit/doc/tutorial/eph4zpr_gwpt.md

 We also use [[eph_stern]] 1 and [[getpot_filepath]] to activate the Sternheimer approach to account for the contribution of the bands beyond the active space defined by [[nband]].

-TODO: One should check that nband is consistent with nb_kq

 !!!
 Important

   The Sternheimer method is exact if one is interested